LaMonte Wade Jr Player Props: Giants vs. Cubs

 Cubs Pitching Rankings

-- The pitching staff for the Cubs has a collective 8.6 K/9, which ranks 20th in MLB.
+- The Cubs pitching staff ranks 22nd in the league with a collective 8.5 strikeouts per nine innings.

-- The Cubs have a 4.07 team ERA that ranks 12th among all MLB pitching staffs.
+- The Cubs have a 4.00 team ERA that ranks 10th across all league pitching staffs.

-- Cubs pitchers combine to give up the third-fewest home runs in baseball (61 total, one per game).
+- Cubs pitchers combine to surrender 61 home runs (1.0 per game), the third-fewest in the league.

-- Hendricks gets the start for the Cubs, his fourth of the season.
-He is 0-2 with a 4.70 ERA and 12 strikeouts in 15 1/3 innings pitched.
+- Wesneski makes the start for the Cubs, his 10th of the season.
+He is 2-2 with a 4.15 ERA and 36 strikeouts in 47 2/3 innings pitched.

-- In his most recent outing on Tuesday against the San Diego Padres, the right-hander threw six innings, giving up four earned runs while surrendering six hits.
+- The righty's last appearance was on Wednesday against the Los Angeles Angels, when he threw 4 2/3 innings, surrendering two earned runs while giving up two hits.

-- The 33-year-old has a 4.70 ERA and 7 strikeouts per nine innings across three games this season, while allowing a batting average of .295 to his opponents.
+- In 10 games this season, the 25-year-old has a 4.15 ERA and 6.8 strikeouts per nine innings, while allowing a batting average of .246 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.